kevinmatthes/contributing/CONTRIBUTING.md

 For each level of the itemisation, **two spaces** need to be set.
 The number of spaces for numeric enumerations depends on the count of digits $c$.
-In general, the count of spaces is $c + 1$ since not only the digits itself need to be regarded, but also the enumeration dot.
+In general, the count of spaces is $c + 1$ since not only the digits itself need to be regarded but also the enumeration dot.

-Enumeration numbers are aligned by their first digits **and not by their first digits meaning**.
+Enumeration numbers are aligned by their first digits **and not by their first digits' meaning**.

 ```
 <!-- Level 1. -->